boggesstristyn/bootcamp-project/README.md

 - Segmented "VULNERABLE Pop" column for use as the target (dependent) variable and removed it from the DataFrame.
 - Standardized X_train and X_test datasets using StandardScaler.

-### Preliminary feature engineering and preliminary feature selection, including the decision-making process
+### Preliminary feature engineering, preliminary feature selection, and decision-making process
 - We decided to use the "VULNERABLE Pop" column as our dependent variable as it provides a simple Boolean output we can model with our Logistic Regression model.
 - Upon testing our Random Forest model, we were able to produce a feature importance list using the feature_importances_ function.
 This list will help us determine which features to remove in order to avoid overfitting our model.
 - If we had more time, we would perform an outlier analysis for each of our 37 features in order to determine if further preprocessing is needed.